sahilnayak7702/Raw_Socket_in_C_implementation/README.md

    ./pcap_parser <file_name>.pcap

+6. Run .pcap file:

+   sudo tcpreplay -i <network_interface> --mbps=<speed> <path_to_pcap_file>

+   Disconnect from your wired ethernet connection in your VM, if possible, while replaying the packets using tcpreplay.

-6. For reverse DNS lookup run the vi file:
+8. For reverse DNS lookup run the vi file:

    vi <file_name>